Dileepadari/Smart_farming/README.md

  <p style = "color :#16DE2A;">Propose an IOT system to sense VOCs for accurately predicting onset of pathogen attack on the plant.
 A network on VOC sensor, temperature, humidity (soil), light, O2/CO2 can be deployed on the farm.
 In the project, these above mentioned sensor will be interfaced and deployed on an experimental farm (plants).
 Response to any stress introduced will be recorded via change in temperature, humidity & VOC levels of the plants.</p>

 ## Motivation
-<p style = "color :#16DE2A;">Our IoT system addresses the critical challenge of timely pathogen detection in crops, aiming to revolutionize agriculture.
+<p style>Our IoT system addresses the critical challenge of timely pathogen detection in crops, aiming to revolutionize agriculture.
 Traditional methods often fail to provide early indicators, leading to significant economic losses.
 By integrating VOC sensors with temperature, humidity, light, and gas sensors, we offer a holistic approach for comprehensive plant health monitoring.
 The deployment on an experimental farm enables real-time data collection, refining our understanding of environmental parameters and stress responses.
 This innovative solution empowers farmers with timely information, enhancing crop resilience, reducing losses, and contributing to the sustainability of global food production.</p>

 ## Sensors
 `DHT(11)` :